open/close all folders

 - Cassie has a talent for morphing, which she has used to hold a centaur- or angel-like form (by morphing horse and bird, respectively).
 Also, her ability to morph into the second animal while demorphing from the first saved the day once.
-The Andalite spirit that shared her mind with in said episode has to comment that her morphing talent can make her a hero if she was born an Andalite.
+The Andalite spirit that shared her mind with in said episode has to comment that her morphing talent would've made her a hero if she had been born an Andalite.

 - Marco once had Power Incontinence due to stress, causing him to uncontrollably morph into weird chimeras.

 - Andalites know a technique called a Frolis Maneuver, which allowed Ax and Elfangor to create new human morphs by mixing the DNA of multiple individuals.
-It is unknown if one can use this to mix different species, however.
+It is unknown if one can use this to mix different species.